someKumo/Leviathan/README.md

 # Leviathan

-Leviathan is a personal papermc plugin from me.
+Leviathan is a personal papermc project
 ## How-To
 > /enderchest [Player]
 * opens the enderchest of yourself or someone else